filip26/carbon-did-key/README.md

 </a>

 ## Commercial Support

-Commercial support is available at filip26@gmail.com
+Commercial support and consulting are available.
+For inquiries, please contact: filip26@gmail.com